ivans-innovation-lab-monorepos/my-company-backend/README.md

 ### Microservices

-The domain is literally split into a command-side microservice application/container and a query-side microservice application/container (this is CQRS in its most literal form).
+Modular approach is enabling us to use microservices pattern and deploy components from monolithic application as independent applications/containers.
+The domain is split into a command-side microservice application/container and a query-side microservice application/container.

-Communication between the two microservices is event-driven and the demo/lab uses RabbitMQ messaging as a means of passing the events between processes (VM's).
+Communication between the two microservices is event-driven and we use RabbitMQ messaging as a means of passing the events between processes (VM's).

-- The [**command-side**](https://github.com/ivans-innovation-lab-monorepos/my-company-backend/tree/master/my-company-apps/my-company-microservices/my-company-blog-domain-microservice) processes commands.
+- The [command-side](https://github.com/ivans-innovation-lab-monorepos/my-company-backend/tree/master/my-company-apps/my-company-microservices/my-company-blog-domain-microservice) processes commands.
 Commands are actions which change state in some way.
 The execution of these commands results in Events being generated which are persisted by Axon and propagated out to other VM's (as many VM's as you like) via RabbitMQ messaging.
 In event-sourcing, events are the sole records in the system.
 They are used by the system to describe and re-build aggregates on demand, one event at a time.

-The [**query-side**](https://github.com/ivans-innovation-lab-monorepos/my-company-backend/tree/master/my-company-apps/my-company-microservices/my-company-blog-materialized-view-microservice) is an event-listener and processor.
+- The [query-side](https://github.com/ivans-innovation-lab-monorepos/my-company-backend/tree/master/my-company-apps/my-company-microservices/my-company-blog-materialized-view-microservice) is an event-listener and processor.
 It listens for the Events and processes them in whatever way makes the most sense.
 In this application, the query-side just builds and maintains a materialised view which tracks the state of the individual agregates (Product, Blog, Team, ...).
 The query-side can be replicated many times for scalability and the messages held by the RabbitMQ queues are durable, so they can be temporarily stored on behalf of the event-listener if it goes down.

 The command-side and the query-side containers both have REST API's which can be used to access their capabilities.